Click Here to return to the Main Publications Page

 Through my own work with models in outdoor settings, attending invaluable workshops with mentors George DeWolfe, Margaretta Mitchell, and Kim Weston, and by immersing myself in the work of Imogen Cunningham, Edward Weston, and others I developed a body of work of which I was most proud.
 Examples here follow.
 Click thumbnails for larger views.

-All of this changed on a fateful day for me, fifteen months ago, while I was attending a P.I.E. workshop at the Center for Photographic Art in Carmel, California, a place that traces its roots to Ansel Adams and Edward Weston.
+All of this changed on a fateful day four years ago, while I was attending a P.I.E. workshop at the Center for Photographic Art in Carmel, California, a place that traces its roots back to Ansel Adams and Edward Weston.
 The workshop was marvelous, as photographers were encouraged to become vulnerable in sharing their life stories with each other, and learning that it is from these most vulnerable places within us that true art has a chance to emerge.

 In telling the story of “Grandeur” I spoke passionately about the workshop by George DeWolfe, “Mindfulness and Photography,” which had turned my view of the world upside down as a photographer, no longer having my models dominating the photograph, but as one aspect of a much larger canvas, a canvas which took negative space and the environment as seriously as it took whatever was considered to be the “subject” of the photograph.
 Everything is subject.

 In the words of Kirby Scudder, from the Santa Cruz Institute of Contemporary Art, “In Frank’s work the model might occupy a tiny portion of the image.
 The human eye starts on the very human curves of the model, but the eye then comes to rest on the ripples of a river, or the eroded surfaces of a desert rock, or wide expanses of sky.”